Elada Checkerspot

 Nymphalidae -- Brush-footed Butterfly Family

 The Elada Checkerspot is a very small butterfly; the wingspan is usually 25 mm or less.
-The butterfly often flies just above the ground in a languid fashion and so often goes unnoticed.
-The caterpillar uses this and several other members of the Acanthaceae as food plants.
+The butterfly often flies close to the ground in a languid fashion and so often goes unnoticed.
+The caterpillar uses several members of the Acanthaceae plant family during the caterpillar stage.
 Look for it in canyons where there is a relatively good water supply and rarely far from one of its host plants.
+Some authorities refer to populations of this butterfly in Arizona as Texola perse, or Arizona Checkerspot.
+To add even more confusion there is an even smaller, similar checkerspot butterfly found in the same upland Sonoran Scrub habitat, Microtia dymas - Tiny Checkerspot.

 More Information: